There are A LOT of snakes in Washington!

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 8 types of snakes in Washington!
+8 types of snakes in Washington!

 #1.
 Terrestrial Garter Snake